GLOBAL MARKETS-Scramble for safety subsides as markets digest Credit Suisse rescue

 Credit Suisse goes off piste Credit Suisse goes off pistehttps://tmsnrt.rs/42gv7M0

-(Additional reporting by Scott Murdoch in Sydney; Editing by Stephen Coates, Angus MacSwan and Jan Harvey)
+(Additional reporting by Scott Murdoch in Sydney; Editing by Stephen Coates, Angus MacSwan, Jan Harvey and Christina Fincher)

 ((tom.westbrook@tr.com; +65 6973 8284;))